DomtronVox/StaticFarmSite/src/documents/Goats/SG Doublegate Z Glamour.md

 ---
-full_title: SG Doublegate Z Glamour
+title: SG Doublegate Z Glamour
 nickname: Glamour
 la_score: LA 85 VEV+  (New to farm at time of LA)
 gender: female